Suicidal thoughts

 Peer support - This means talking to other people who have had similar experiences to you.
 Many people find support networks online helpful for this, though you may prefer to meet in person if there are support groups in your area.
 Togetherall is a great place to start when looking for peer support.

 Make a safety plan - This is a plan to help you when you have suicidal thoughts.
-This plan might include your warning signs, coping strategies that help you, numbers of people to call in a crisis and the steps you need to take to make yourself safe.
-You may find it helpful to make this plan with your doctor or counsellor.
+This plan might include your warning signs, coping strategies that help you, phone numbers of people to call in a crisis and the steps you need to take to make yourself safe.
+You may find it helpful to make this plan with your doctor or a counsellor.

 What should I be looking for in a counsellor or therapist?

-When it comes to searching for a counsellor or psychotherapist, there are no official regulations in position stipulating the level of training and experience they need to deal with someone experiencing suicidal thoughts; however, we do recommend that you check your therapist is experienced in the area for which you are seeking help.
+When it comes to searching for a counsellor or psychotherapist, there are no official regulations in position stipulating the level of training and experience they need to deal with someone experiencing suicidal thoughts; however, we do recommend that you check that your therapist is experienced in the area for which you are seeking help.

 A Diploma level qualification (or equivalent) in a related topic will provide assurance and peace of mind that your counsellor has developed the necessary skills.